15.5 KB · updated 2026-07-31 · md

 Or write into an existing vault:

-tesserae vault export --vault "$OBSIDIAN_VAULT_PATH"
+tesserae vault export --output "$OBSIDIAN_VAULT_PATH"

 The vault includes markdown projections, .obsidian defaults, graph coloring, raw/assets/, and a Dataview dashboard.
 Use tesserae vault sync to reconcile an existing vault with the latest compile (add --prune to drop orphaned notes).